David Bishop, president, Sony Pictures Home Entertainment

 Berger develops strategy for SPHE’s digital distribution business by creating new digital products, usage models and services, and enabling consumers to enjoy Sony Pictures movies in as many ways as possible.
 Berger is credited with assisting in Sony’s launch of UltraViolet and new digital offerings, including digital copies and disc-to-digital.
 Berger previously served as SVP of new media and technology at Sony Pictures Entertainment.
 He now serves on the board of the Entertainment Technology Center at the University of Southern California.
 He also co-chairs the Developing Platforms committee within DEG: The Digital Entertainment Group.

 Rich Marty, VP, emerging platform development and marketing, SPHE

-Spencer Stephens, chief technology officer, Sony Pictures Entertainment
+Spencer Stephens, CTO, Sony Pictures Entertainment

 Stephens oversees the tech side of content creation and distribution for the studio, steering the implementation of the studio’s digital initiatives and expediting production and post production work.
 He’s responsible for the creation of new digital media workflows and systems, covering everything from cloud-based services to 3D and 4K, and helps set industrywide digital policies by working with several technical working groups, consortiums and industry forums.